by Jason Wasserman MD PhD FRCPC

 Pathologists divide chronic gastritis into active and inactive.
 Active gastritis means that in addition to chronic inflammation, your pathologist saw ongoing tissue injury or damage.
 Another term for active gastritis is acute gastritis.
 In order to make this diagnosis, your pathologist must see specialized immune cells called neutrophils in the mucosa.
 In contrast, inactive gastritis means that no neutrophils were seen in the mucosa.

-The most common cause of active gastritis is infection with Helicobacter pylori.
+The most common cause of chronic active gastritis is infection with Helicobacter pylori.
 The neutrophils in the mucosa protect the body from bacteria but also damage the cells in the epithelium.
-Active gastritis caused by Helicobacter pylori infection should be treated with antibiotics.
+Chronic active gastritis caused by Helicobacter pylori infection should be treated with antibiotics.
 If left untreated, Helicobacter infection can cause stomach ulcers.
 Untreated Helicobacter infection also increases the risk of developing cancer in the stomach.

 If left untreated, chronic gastritis can damage the foveolar cells that normally cover the inside surface of the stomach.
 If the damage continues for many years, the foveolar cells will be replaced by specialized cells normally found in a part of the digestive tract called the small intestine.
 This change is called intestinal metaplasia.
 If your pathologist sees intestinal metaplasia in the tissue sample, it will be described in your report.
 Intestinal metaplasia is a non-cancerous change, however, it does increase the risk of developing a type of stomach cancer called adenocarcinoma over time.
 The risk is higher when another type of change called dysplasia is also seen.